xc-jp/purescript-protobuf/README.md

 with the width and height of the `Rectangle`.
-For this step, [pattern matching](https://github.com/purescript/documentation/blob/master/language/Pattern-Matching.md) on the `Rectangle` message type works well, or we might want to use some of the convenience parsing functions supplied by `Protobuf.Library`, like `parseMaybe`.
+For this step, [pattern matching](https://github.com/purescript/documentation/blob/master/language/Pattern-Matching.md) on the `Rectangle` message type works well, or we might want to use some of the convenience parsing functions exported by `Protobuf.Library`, like `parseMaybe`.

 ```purescript
         width <- parseMaybe "Missing required width" (unwrap rectangle).width